Chrisqd1/pymoku/doc/datalogger.rst

 Example Usage
 -------------

-..
-TODO: Move back in to source file?
 For an in-depth walkthrough on using the pymoku Datalogger Instrument, see the `pymoku Datalogger tutorial <http://confluence.liquidinstruments.com>`_.
 For the following example code and a wide range of other pymoku demo scripts, see the `pymoku example repository <https://anaconda.org/liquidinstruments/pymoku-examples>`_.

 .. literalinclude:: ../examples/basic_datalogger.py